Why Are Diamonds Used In Engagement Rings?

-This is an intriguing topic to investigate, so we've included some background information about diamond engagement rings below.
-How did a phrase like "a diamond is forever" came, and how did these gleaming stones earn the status they have today in the wedding industry?
+This is an intriguing topic to investigate, so we’ve included some background information about diamond engagement rings below.
+How did a phrase like “a diamond is forever” come, and how did these gleaming stones earn today’s status in the wedding industry?
 Continue reading to learn more.

 The precise origins of the engagement ring tradition in connection to diamonds are unknown.
-Historians, on the other hand, have certain theories on the subject that they prefer to reference.
+On the other hand, historians have specific theories on the subject that they prefer to reference.
 According to anthropologists, this practice began as a Roman custom in which women wore rings linked to tiny keys.
 These were supposed to show that their spouses owned them.

-Archduke Maximilian of Austria is thought to have commissioned the first diamond engagement ring in 1477, according to historical sources.
+According to historical sources, Archduke Maximilian of Austria is thought to have commissioned the first diamond engagement ring in 1477.
 This was for Mary of Burgundy, his fiancée.
 As far as historians can determine, this started the practice of European royalty and nobility purchasing diamond rings in large quantities.

-Diamond rings were increasingly popular among men as a symbol of their love and devotion to those they cared about.
+Diamond rings were increasingly popular among men to symbolize their love and devotion to those they cared about.

-Victorians are said to have popularised elaborate engagement ring styles from there.
-Diamonds were frequently combined with other jewels, as well as a variety of precious metals and enamels.
+Victorians are said to have popularized elaborate engagement ring styles from there.
+Diamonds were frequently combined with other jewels and a variety of precious metals and enamels.

-These rings were known as "posey rings" at the time because they were made in the shape of flowers.
+These rings were known as “posey rings” because they were made in the shape of flowers.
 The habit of combining diamonds with other gems and usually placing them in filigree settings lasted until the Edwardian era.

-Let's fast forward to 1948 when a famous catchphrase was born.
-De Beers was the brand that created the phrase "A Diamond is Forever."
-This campaign was a huge success, resulting in a high number of purchases.
+Let’s fast forward to 1948, when a famous catchphrase was born.
+De Beers was the brand that created the phrase “A Diamond is Forever.”
+This campaign was a huge success, resulting in many purchases.
 This statement was not only catchy and attractive, but it also had additional meanings that led to the rise in the popularity of diamonds.

-The image of a diamond being "forever" conveyed the reality that diamonds are extremely durable.
-A diamond is forever reflects the forever commitment of a wedding.
-Advertising Age dubbed this phrase the "slogan of the century" in 1999.
+The image of a diamond being “forever” conveyed that diamonds are incredibly durable.
+A diamond forever reflects the forever commitment of a wedding.
+Advertising Age dubbed this phrase the “slogan of the century” in 1999.

-Thanks to De Beers' commercial push, the custom of diamond engagement rings was born and flourished in society.
-Even if the "engagement diamond tradition" had not yet caught fire, De Beers annual reports from the 1940s frequently mentioned it.
-The public, on the other hand, began to carry on the tradition as more advertising focused on it.
+Thanks to De Beers’ commercial push, the custom of diamond engagement rings was born and flourished in society.
+Even if the “engagement diamond tradition” had not yet caught fire, De Beers annual reports from the 1940s frequently mentioned it.
+On the other hand, the public began to carry on the tradition as more advertising focused on it.
 In 1951, a diamond engagement ring was given to eight out of ten American women.
 Since then, the figure has stayed mostly unchanged.

 In the past, engagement rings were far less romantic than they are now.
 They were once considered a sign of ownership.
 To indicate that they belonged to their spouses, women were given gold rings by their husbands and metal rings to wear at home.
 This custom has grown over time and is now associated with love and devotion.